Where It All Began...

 The bustling cafe in West Burlington didn't keep me busy enough, because in the Spring of 2015, our new second location named "Uptown Ivy" opened in downtown Burlington.

-Not only will you find the best food in town here, but we also offer fine chocolates and confections (Wolf & Bark) and quaint antiques (Marmie's).
-Over the last 23 years we have been so blessed.
+Over the last 27 years we have been so blessed.
 We are thrilled that people come from all over the country to eat at our Ivy cafes.
-In January, 2000, Time Magazine included us in an article about river towns; in 2005, the Chicago Tribune wrote about us in their Tempo section; in 2007, our friends from Salt Lake City helped secure a publisher for our Ivy Bake Shoppe Cookbook and the karma goes on and on.
+In January, 2000, Time Magazine included us in an article about river towns; in 2005, the Chicago Tribune wrote about us in their Tempo section; in 2007, our friends from Salt Lake City helped secure a publisher for our Ivy Bake Shoppe Cookbook.
+The 20,000 cookbooks are all the country and maybe a few around the world.
+After 12 years, perhaps a new one needs to be written ~ which leads to the next Chapter of "As the Ivy Twines."

 One of my favorite things about owning a restaurant is meeting people and sharing food stories.
-We hope you will visit us soon so we can hear your "food story".
+That has not changed over the years.
+I hope you will visit us soon, and be a part of this phenomenal journey of The Ivy.